To gear up, put on your exposure suit, weights, mask, and fins.

 - Adjust open-heel fin straps to comfortably fit over your booties.
-Always check for rubber fatigue on the straps and replace them if needed.
+Always check for damage to the straps and replace them if needed.

 - Closed-heel fins must fit well.
-If they are a little on the loose side, use fin guards/grips so that they don’t slip off when you are kicking or entering the water.
+If they are a little on the loose side, use fin guards so that they don’t slip off when you are kicking or entering the water.